-This is the best collard greens recipe, featuring smoked turkey legs and a blend of savory spices.
+This is the best collard greens recipe with smoked turkey legs and a blend of savory spices.
 Simmered to perfection, these Southern style collard greens are tender, full of flavor, and sure to be on regular rotation for Sunday soul food supper.

 Hey y’all!
 Today, we’re sharing one of my and my daughter’s all-time favorites, a Southern style collard greens recipe with smoked turkey legs.
 If you’re anything like me, you know there’s just something special about a big pot of greens simmering away on the stove, filling your kitchen with the most incredible smell.